 If dental bacteria are still not resolved, they can cause a severe infection called advanced periodontitis.
 Teeth with advanced periodontitis are usually loose, can have pus around them, are extremely inflamed and can have a very poor long-term prognosis.
 Sometimes, advanced periodontal disease can’t be treated and the teeth simply must be extracted.
 In other cases, we can sometimes save your teeth using a combination of surgery and medications.

-We welcome patients from Aurora, Colorado Springs, Denver, Lakewood, Thornton and bordering areas.
+We welcome patients from Aurora, Centennial, Colorado Springs, Delmar Parkway, Englewood, Lakewood, Mission Viejo and bordering areas.